 Features of Audacity 2.2.2

-Aside from recording purposes, Audacity has editing tools which allow the users to enhance the audio they want to produce.
+Aside from recording purposes, Audacity has editing tools that allow the users to enhance the audio they want to produce.
 And what makes it popular?
 Audacity can record computer playback and not just a sound from the microphone.
 It supports hundreds of plugins that you can download and use for free.

 Most of us expect that a powerful audio editor is complicated.
 Because of its fully structured interface, we consider it as a professional tool that only experts can use.
 This is not true with Audacity.
 Even if you are a beginner and never experienced using Audacity before, it is easy to familiarize yourself to this application.
 Therefore, you can never be wrong when you choose this audio recording tool.
 But you should never forget that Audacity has its own positive and negative aspects as shown in Audacity review.
 After all, there’s no perfect application.